Updated May 6, 2026

 Medical conditions

-• People enrolled in a LTSS or buy-in program
+• People enrolled in a LTSS program

 Population

-• American Indians or Alaska Natives
+• American Indians and Alaska Natives (AI/AN) who qualify for Indian Health Services (IHS)

 How to complete the work requirements if they apply to you

-• First time applicants, in the calendar month before they submit their application, will need to show that they
+• First time applicants: In the calendar month before they submit their application, will need to show that they

 • earned at least $580, or